 Indoor Video Lounge

-Chill on the sofas and comfy chairs while you watch the show on a big screen with calibrated studio monitors pumping the live sound into the room.
+Kick back on our comfy sofas while you watch the show on a big screen with calibrated studio monitors pumping live sound into the room.

 Outdoor Video Lounges